ClairePalandri/ClairePalandri.github.io/_pages/misc.md

 ---

-This page contains misc. documents for applied econometrics research, that I update regularly.
+Below are misc. documents for applied econometrics research, that I update regularly.
 <span style="font-size:0.7em;">
 (Originally personal notes, then used as foundation for teaching PhD students, now dumped online in case they can be useful to others.)
 </span>